MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanAvgCPULoadFactor

 Specifies the maximum percentage CPU usage for a scan.

-The acceptable values for this parameter are: integers from 5 through 100, and the value 0, which disables CPU throttling.
-Windows Defender does not exceed the percentage of CPU usage that you specify.
+A valid value is an integer from 5 to 100.
 The default value is 50.
+The value 0 disables CPU throttling.

-Note: This is not a hard limit but rather a guidance for the scanning engine to not exceed this maximum on average.
-If ScanOnlyIfIdleEnabled (instructing the product to scan only when the computer is not in use) and DisableCpuThrottleOnIdleScans (instructing the product to disable CPU throttling on idle scans) are both enabled, then the value of ScanAvgCPULoadFactor is ignored.
+**Note**: This value isn't a hard limit, but rather guidance for the scanning engine to not exceed the specified value on average.

+The value of this parameter is ignored if both of the following conditions are true:

+- The value of the **ScanOnlyIfIdleEnabled** parameter is $true (scan only when the computer isn't in use).
+- The value of the **DisableCpuThrottleOnIdleScans** parameter is $false (disable CPU throttling on idle scans).

 ```yaml
 Type: Byte